Hans Globke: Trial in East Berlin

 However, such East German trials were not recognised outside of the Soviet bloc, least of all by West Germany.
-On the 10 July 1963, the affair was denounced by the West German Government as a show trial.
+On 10 July 1963, the affair was denounced by the West German government as a show trial.
 The fact that much of the criticism of Globke came from the Soviet bloc, and that it mixed genuine information with false accusations, made it easier for the West Germans and the Americans to dismiss it as communist propaganda.

 Retirement

 After his retirement, Globke decided to move to Switzerland, where his wife Augusta had bought a property in Chardonne VD on Lake Geneva in 1957 and built a holiday home on it.
 In autumn 1963, however, the parliament of the canton of Vaud declared him an unwanted foreigner and denied him a residence permit.
 In 1964, he undertook to "sever all spatial and future connections with Switzerland".
 The Swiss Federal President Ludwig von Moos said before the National Council that "in view of this declaration" the government had "refrained from issuing an entry ban".